austinsherron/nvim/README.md

 - [x] Telescope picker for package dir (i.e.: plugins)
 - [x] Homegrown session manager (got most [much?] of the way there and then figured out how to make session manager plugin do what I want it to [i.e.: session per dir, more or less])
 - [x] Customize titles in contextual telescope extension search
-- [ ] Git interactions from nvimtree
+- [ ] Git interactions from nvimtree (partially there w/ stage/unstage)
 - [ ] Add LuaSnip custom snippets
 - [ ] Enhance styling (i.e.: selective bolding, diff fonts, etc.)
 - [ ] Refactor nvim utils to separate repo? (at least those that would be/are useful for plugins as well)